wmjordan/Codist/README.md

   To disable comment tagger, open the _Options_ dialog, find the _Codist/Syntax Highlight_ section and  uncheck the check box labeled _Enable comment tagger_ in the _Syntax Highlight_ option page.

+## Custom Syntax Highlight

+From version 8 on, it is possible to use regular expression to highlight any code files, including the Output window pane.

+Details can be read on the [Wiki Page](https://github.com/wmjordan/Codist/wiki/ClassificationTypes.json-and-Codist.ct.json).

 ## Super Quick Info

 The quick info (the tool-tip shown when you hover your mouse pointer on your C# source code) can be enhanced by *Codist*.